leabuende/campaign-manager/README.md

 ![Screenshot](./screenshot.png)

-Lea Beauty Campaign Generator is the ultimate solution for transforming unstructured, uniquely formatted briefs into actionable, high-impact campaign strategies.
-It empowers marketing teams to generate AI-powered campaigns from start to finish, with full control over target audience segments and platform- or persona-specific social media content.
+**Lea Beauty Campaign Generator** is the ultimate solution for transforming unstructured, uniquely formatted briefs into actionable, high-impact campaign strategies.
+It empowers marketing teams to generate **AI-powered campaigns from start to finish**, with full control over target audience segments and platform- or persona-specific social media content.
 Seamlessly bridge the gap between campaign strategy and creative execution, all in one intuitive workflow. ✨
----

 ## 🚀 Features